TheSPSDAO/SPS-Validator/README.md

 ### Prerequisites:

-- A linux distro (if you're on windows, WSL will work)
 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed
 - Make sure you have `docker`, `docker-compose` and either wget or curl installed. (`./run.sh install_docker` and `./run.sh preinstall` on Linux)
 - Copy .env-example to .env (`cp .env-example .env`) and change it accordingly